-As part of our commitment to offering great books at reasonable prices, Unlikely Books is publishing two chapbooks by Steve Dalachinsky, Trust Fund Babies and Phenomena of Interference, together in one inexpensive tome.
-These books are bound together and available for just $10!
+In 2012, Unlikely Books published two chapbooks by Steve Dalachinsky, Trust Fund Babies and Phenomena of Interference, together in one inexpensive tome.

 what we know comes from history/ from the knowledge of others/ i lie/ paraphrasing elizabeth bishop/ first time now/ salmon/ chicken/ chinese rapide/ dead friends/ i haven't any/ easily taking someone else's idea/ themselves long since dead/ ok ok i'm sorry the lips of the actor on the screen say/ while sightless sissies eat snow cones in a snowstorm/the way the snow sneaking in the night has lain itself upon the grass/ & the trees along the highway/ a frozen sugarcoating of the landscape/ i sometimes read aloud to her/ tho not too often/ & the green's begun to show us things/ especially in the morning/ as last midnight's courtyard bloomed like a pale violet stereo-type among the papyrus/ it is creating a wilderness out of supposed order/ created from wilderness/ about untraceable materials/ & lunatics shutting off their engines once in awhile/ it's about heroic dummies & dirty old men/ humorless housewives & ranting drunks/ tantalizing people asking stupid questions/ without losing their heads/ it's definitely about not losing one's head/ some polyanna attitude of a profoundly deaf primitive/ who denies he's in a sect/ & who worships color or treachery or hyenas or dementia or pillars of stone or trust fund babies on a far-away rock or light or turbulence or the marketing of culture/ as he covers himself in monotonous abundance—